CTFd/koth-agent/README.md

 ### Example Application

 To get a sense of how the agent works, an example application is provided in the repository in the `/example` folder.

-This simple web application, built with [Flask](https://flask.palletsprojects.com/en/2.2.x/), serves as the agent's target application for it to monitor.
-It is a website that takes in the user's identifier or any text, and writes it to a file called `owner.txt`.
+It is a simple web application, built with [Flask](https://flask.palletsprojects.com/en/2.2.x/), that serves as the agent's target application for it to monitor.
+It takes in the user's identifier or any text, and writes it to a file called `owner.txt`.

-It can be started with `docker-compose up`.
+Run the web application together with the agent using `docker-compose up` in the root directory of the repository.

 Once the Docker instance is running, you can interact with the agent and example web application.